Travel & Living

 Slack is a groundbreaking team chat tool (in fact, it’s the fastest growing business tool ever).
 That’s not just because of its capabilities and numerous integration options, but also because it has a genuinely delightful personality - often Slack feels less like a chat client, and more like a member of your group.

-As a more video-oriented alternative, you may also like Sqwiggle and if you want something that can be set in an instant, there’s no better alternative than Room - it requires no sign up and the video chat link can be shared with anyone!
+As a more video-oriented alternative, there’s no better app than Room - it requires no sign up and the video chat link can be shared with anyone!
 For special occasions such as birthdays and promotions, consider celebrating your colleagues by sending a group card with Kudoboard.

 As a nomad, you'll be spending a lot of time looking at a screen.
 But you shouldn't forget to turn away and look around as often as possible.